nginx/unit-docs/source/include/howto_change_ownership.rst

 .. code-block:: console

-   # chown -R :nxt_term:`unit:unit <User and group that Unit's router runs as by default>` :nxt_term:`/path/to/app/ <Path to the application files such as /data/www/app/; use real path in your commands>`
+   # chown -R :nxt_term:`unit:unit <User and group that Unit's router runs as by default>` :nxt_term:`/path/to/app/ <Path to the application files such as /data/www/app/; use a real path in your commands>`

 .. note::